-View our experts selection of the top saving accounts.
+View our experts selection of the top saving accounts that offer the highest rates of interest.
 View the best rates for savers and compare savings accounts side by side.

 Want to open a savings account, but are uncertain about which types might benefit you the most?
 High interest savings accounts are very tempting, but they do have limitations which may make them impractical for some types of savers.
 There are a range of saving accounts which can be used to make a little extra money from your income, and depending on what you need the account for, or over what time period, you may find that you actually prefer a savings account which has a lower rate of interest, but is more flexible and durable in the long term.
 Understanding all of the different varieties of saving account can help you to make an informed choice that will benefit you in the long term.